If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Another upside to buying a reputable brand is that you're more likely to get good customer service: should you have any issues with the cooker, it's comforting to know that the manufacturer will honor their warranty.

 Here's where things get fun, and are the reasons why people fall in love with their electric pressure cookers: what functions are you looking for?
 Do you want one that can sear, sous vide, and make rice?
 Or one you can bake a cake in?
-Or one that can be programmed with your favorite and most-used settings?
+Or one that you can program with your favorite and most-used settings?

 All electric pressure cookers are going to cook food fast and get it tender and moist.
 But the other features are what make these appliances so. darn. much. fun. instant pot vs. pressure cooker

 As fun as the multiple functions are, though, there's a downside: Just because a model has a function you're looking for doesn't mean it will work satisfactorily.
-For example, you may be able to get rid of your old slow cooker, but you may not want to get rid of your automatic rice cooker--Instant Pots have a reputation for making gummy rice.
+For example, you may be able to get rid of your old slow cooker, but you may not want to get rid of your automatic rice cooker--Instant Pots have a bit of a reputation for making gummy rice (although you can avoid this by using manual settings instead of the Rice program--you just have to experiment to find out what works best).

 No matter how great your electric cooker is, it won't replace all your appliances.
 So make sure the one you buy not only does the things you want it to do, but that it does them well.